Ekkehard-Schulze/precision-temperature-logger/README.md

 - The firmware auto-detects sensors and supports all combinations of the four dedicated addresses.

-- The logger writes a tab separated value formated text file with ISO 8601 date and time to a micro-SD card.
+- Writes a tab separated value formated text file with ISO 8601 date and time to a micro-SD card.
 This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.